 Typically, your filter’s pleats should resemble folded pieces of paper or the side view of the pages in a small book.
 If this isn’t the case, there’s a chance that your pleats have become flattened.

 Flattened pleats are a sign that you need to replace your filter cartridge because they can no longer capture the floating debris from your pool.
 Since the pleats usually appear straight and uniform, it is easy to see when they have become distorted from overuse or clogging.
-Don’t forget to check your band if you notice flattened pleats, as a broken band can be a cause for pleats flattening prematurely.
+Don’t forget to check your band if you notice flattened pleats, as a broken band can cause pleats to flatten prematurely.

 Torn or Ripped Fabric

-Over time, your filter fabric, otherwise known as Remar fabric, will experience wear and tear from large dirt particle blockages, water pressure, and chlorine content exposure.
+Over time, your filter fabric, known as Remar fabric, will experience wear and tear from large dirt particle blockages, water pressure, and exposure to chlorine.
 This can create torn, ripped, or tattered fabric.

 While some tears are easy to see due to large holes or pieces of fabric hanging off, others are microtears that are not as easily noticeable.
 These microtears can manifest in the form of uneven fabric texture or even a fuzzy appearance.
-If you notice ripped or tearing fabric, that means it’s time completely to replace your filter cartridge.
+If you notice ripped or torn fabric, it’s time to completely replace your filter cartridge.

 There’s A Spike in Pressure

-A high PSI, otherwise known as the amount of pound-force per square inch of water in your pool, can be another good indicator that you need to replace your filter cartridge.
-A high PSI can suggest that your filter tank is having a hard time processing debris, and your cartridge is beginning to overexert.
+A high PSI, or the amount of pound-force per square inch of water in your pool, can be another good indicator that you need to replace your filter cartridge.
+A high PSI can suggest that your filter tank is having difficulty processing debris, and your cartridge is beginning to overexert.

 When you notice a PSI, take a look at your filter cartridge.
 If it’s newly purchased, try giving it a soak with an overnight application filter cleaner.
 If this deep cleaner doesn’t help lower your pool’s PSI, it’s time to replace your filter cartridge.